-How to prepare carve-out financial statements has been saved
+What to consider for carve-out transactions has been saved

-Carve-out transactions occur when larger parent entities pursue a sale, spin-off, IPO, or SPAC transaction involving a portion of their business.
-This edition of On the Radar covers considerations when preparing financial statements for nonpublic carve-out entities as there is no single set of comprehensive guidance on preparing carve-out financial statements.
+Carve-out financial statements are required when larger parent entities wish to pursue a sale, spin-off, IPO, or SPAC transaction involving a portion of their business.
+This edition of On the Radar features key management considerations and common pitfalls associated with the preparation of carve-out financial statements, as there is no single set of comprehensive guidance on preparing such statements.

 Management often may need to use judgment and carefully plan ahead when preparing carve-out financial statements since such a process can be challenging.
 Considerations management should take into account when preparing carve-out financial statements include the following:

 - Assembling the right team